ryantucker0/Recipe-Crawler/README.md

 **3/18/19**
 After some more digging into the article, I think I need a better high-level view of the MEAN stack.
 There's too much do x without much explaining so I'm getting lost with what I'm actually doing.
 Instead, I think I will try this: http://www.bradoncode.com/tutorials/mean-stack-tutorial-part-1-setup/.

+**3/22/19**
+Actually, I think I need a general programming refresh first.
+I'm pretty rusty.
+Going to start with making some simple apps (I have a few fun ideas) that will be on rtucker.me .
+Will come back to this idea once I feel like I can tackle it.